scaleapi/llm-engine/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Thank you for your contribution to [PROJECT NAME].
+Thank you for your contribution to `llm-engine`.
 Please ensure you've given the feature considerable thought before submitting it.
 Once your feature request is accepted, and you're interested in building it, please mention it so that the maintainers can guide you!